The Felix Project

 The Felix Project has begun producing recipe cards inspired by the fruits and vegetables they supply.
 We hope you and your children will have fun making some of the meals.
 Please let us have your feedback or email the enquiry line with photographs of any meals you make using the recipes.

 Please note - from week commencing Monday 19 April 2021, school will no longer be able to provide carrier bags or take orders for Felix bags.
-Parents/carers will be required to provide their own carrier bag, clearly marked with their child's name and class, and place this in a box in the school's reception area by Tuesday each week.
+Parents/carers will be required to provide their own carrier bag, clearly marked with their child's name and class, by Tuesday each week.
 If a bag is not received by that day, we will not be able to provide food.
 Collection day will continue to be Wednesdays between 2:20-2:40pm.

 Bags of Hope